by-covid/gtn/docs/submitting-life-monitor/index.md

 ## LifeMonitor Checks

+Once the LM app is installed, it starts working for you by running its automated checks.
+The checks generally report one problem at a time, by opening an issue or opening a PR with a suggested fix.
+In the following subsections we'll show the sequence of PR's and issues that are opened in our Sort and Change Case workflow repository.

 ### RO-Crate metadata

-Once the LM app is installed, it starts working for you.
-It might notice that we don't have an RO-Crate:
+LM might notice that we don't have an RO-Crate:
 ![Missing RO-Crate PR](./images/missing_ro_crate_pr.png)

 The LM app **automatically** executes